Lyudmila Pakhomova and Alexander Gorshkov

 Although Wintzer's proposal got absolutely nowhere, in 1928 at the USFSA's Annual General Meeting, the USFSA Governing Governing Council voted to adapt his 'Original Dance' proposal and include it at the 1929 U.S. Figure Skating Championships in New York in conjunction with compulsory dances.
 The judges were a bit all over the place but the Original Dance's debut was a success from a skater's standpoint.
 Among those competing in that first original dance competition were American skating legends like Maribel Vinson, Theresa Weld Blanchard and Nathaniel Niles.
 However, interest in the original dance in the United States soon fizzled.

-In the late thirties in England, a New Dance Competition at the Westminster Ice Rink in England encouraged ice dancers to develop new variations on traditional compulsory dances.
+In the thirties in England, a New Dance Competition at the Westminster Ice Rink in England sponsored by the "Skating Times" encouraged ice dancers to develop new variations on traditional compulsory dances.
 Although dances like Eva Keats and Erik van der Weyden's Westminster Waltz, Reginald Wilkie's Quickstep, Argentine Tango and Paso Doble, borne of this movement, survived as compulsory dances, others like the Roquina Waltz and Argentina Foxtrot flopped.
 A set pattern dance conceived by George Muller in Colorado Springs that was discussed at the first International Dance Conference in London in 1948 gave further impetus to the OSP movement but its impact wasn't recognized until some time later.

 The concept of an Original Dance was again briefly revived in Great Britain as an Exhibition Dance in NSA tests of the fifties but it it wasn't until the early sixties after the Sabena Crash that talk of an OSP started getting serious.
 In her book, "Figure Skating History: The Evolution Of Dance On Ice", Lynn Copley-Graves notes that in May of 1961, "Courtney Jones organized an Original Dance Competition sponsored by the Queens Ice Club to find new dances from competitions and club dance sessions.
 He secured an NSA permit, donated a trophy, invited amateurs and pros to open in an 'open' format and refereed.
 Seven judges judged nine original dances for originality of steps rather than skill of performance.
 Eight border dances suitable for club sessions, among them two sambas, two beguines, and a tango-bolero, a foxtrot, a polka, and a mazurka [were skated].
 The ninth, a reverse waltz, was like the Three-Lobe Waltz in reverse.
 The entrants expressed a preference and need for Latin and South American rhythms.
 The judges' opinions varied widely because it was difficult to mark a dance high that was skated poorly but fit all the rules.
 The tango-bolero won, but not so overwhelmingly that the NSA adopted it...
 As a step toward the original set pattern dance, the ISU considered holding a New Dance Competition, similar to the one held at Queens in May, after the next Worlds, with a rhythm chosen from rhumba-bolero, polka, or Westminster-type waltz.
 The dance could not use movements permitted in free dancing but absent from the compulsories.
 The dance could proceed either clockwise or counterclockwise around the rink, but could not double back on itself."